nirmalkar/nirmalkar.com/content/about/index.md

 As a child, I always liked to play with small electronic stuff.
 I was more of an indoor kid in the earlier days busy creating my own toys 🪀.

 There was this bag where I used to put all my stuff.
-My mother called it **Garbage Bag** 😂 well that's the story of all of us, isn't it?
+My mother called it **Garbage Bag** and always trying to get rid of it 😂 well that's the story of all of us, isn't it?

 **After college,** **I took a drop for a few years to Prepare for State Civil Service** but that didn't work out very well I end up being a Teacher.